MDU-PHL/pango-collapse/README.md

 ## Expanded lineage format

-The `Lineage_expanded` column contains the lineage in exapaned format which provides complete lineage information and searchability.
+The `Lineage_expanded` column contains the lineage in expanded format which provides complete lineage information and searchability.

 ```python
 B.1.1.529:BA.5.3.1:BE.1 == B.1.1.529.5.3.1.1 == BE.1